JoshuaFrancisco/Spacecraft/README.md

 ### Description:

-A top-down isometric space shooter where a player must defend his position from a swarm of alien enemies, if these alien enemies can make it past to the bottom of the screen then GAME OVER.
+A top-down isometric space shooter where a player must defend his position before a swarm of enemies overwhelm's him

 ### Running Environment:
 CodeBlocks, OpenGL/GLUT, SOIL, irrKlang.a

-#### NOTE: common folder not provided they can be found in the discord

 ### How to Run it: